Leverage a retirement budget worksheet

-Whether you’re a young upstart, midway through your career, or fast-approaching your golden years, somewhere down the line, retirement is inevitable.
+Whether you’re a young upstart, midway through your career, or fast approaching your golden years, somewhere down the line, retirement is inevitable.
 And to enjoy the most secure, comfortable, and fulfilling retirement possible, early planning is essential.
+Leverage a retirement budget worksheet.

 We know retirement planning, and the mere thought of retirement strategies, can be stressful—but if you want to truly enjoy life after your working years, it’s important to take the necessary measures early on.

-Here is some advice to help you get a better grasp on your spending in retirement and prepare for a bright and prosperous financial future.
+Here is some advice to help you better understand your spending in retirement and prepare for a bright and prosperous financial future.

-Coined by retirement research expert David Blanchett, the “retirement smile” is a method of financial forecasting that gives you the power to plan based on the notion that your spending in retirement will decrease over time, before rising again due to possible health-related factors.
+Coined by retirement research expert David Blanchett, the “retirement smile” is a method of financial forecasting that allows you to plan based on the notion that your spending in retirement will change over time.

 These three significant spending milestones, if displayed visually, dip before rising again, forming the appearance of a smile.
 By accounting for the cadence of your potential expenses, you will stand a greater chance of creating a successful retirement budget.